Designed, tested and iterated on a fully responsive marketing website for the release of a new product

 The RJMetrics marketing website was an ongoing project that encompassed market research, rigorous A/B testing, and a few hundred hours of planning, spit-balling, and collaboration.
-I'd been helping drive the evolution of our marketing strategy from message to pixel-placement since I was first hired.
+I'd been helping drive the evolution of our marketing strategy from message and strategy to pixel-placement since I was first hired (as the first designer).
 This case study will focus on the most recent design of our website (some elements may no longer be represented on the live site).

 I worked with the leaders of our marketing team to craft the message in a way that would be informative, clear, and in a logical progression.
 I stressed that it was important to convey information as a story, as to help clarify to potential customers what they were getting (and how).
 We structured each main page to have each of the following elements in order: